Linerre/Eloquent-JavaScript/README.md

 storage(bigOak, "enemies")
   .then(value => console.log("Got", value));
 ```
-I have decided to switch to other resources, say MDN, and use this book only as auxilary.
+I have decided to switch to other resources, say MDN, and use this book only as auxilary ref and come back to it to review some concepts and do the exercises.
+I will keep doing and updating exes though.
 (TO BE UPDATED)